 Directed By: Quentin Tarantino

-Fun fact about me before anyone chews up my throat for ranking this so low: Tarantino films and I don’t mesh well.
+Fun fact about me before anyone chews up my throat for ranking this so low in our Oscar list: Tarantino films and I don’t mesh well.
 While the visionary director and his astounding attention to subtle details is undoubtedly worthy of high praise, his stories aren’t ones I find enjoyment in and they often leave me feeling anxious.
 Thereby, I can’t exactly say I loved Once Upon A Time… in Hollywood, but I could appreciate bits and pieces within the story that highlighted the complexities of Hollywood along with intricately and delicately focusing on mental illnesses.
 The performances and cinematography, which brought to life Hollywood in the late 60s was nothing short of remarkable.
 Margot Robbie was stunning as Sharon Tate and I wish we got more of her character because while I enjoyed the twist, I would’ve wanted to see more of her brought to life.
 Brad Pitt and Leonardo DiCaprio should always be scene partners.
 And most importantly, let it be known that Brandy the Pit Bull, was my favorite character.

 Adapted Screenplay By: Todd Phillips